 5. Cannabis is an addictive substance

-Cannabis can have many benefits, but like all things in life, it isn’t ‘black & white’.
+Cannabis can have many benefits, but like all things in life, it isn’t "black and white."
 Make sure to talk to your doctor and do your research before choosing to incorporate cannabis into your lifestyle.

 Keep Reading: Microdosing, The Secret to a New Cannabis Experience.